Assessment of core competencies

 For each of the core competencies, PsyBA requires specific training objectives and detailed assessment tasks to be completed progressively over the period of the internship.
 Progress reports must be provided by the supervisor and submitted to the Board by the provisional psychologist every six months.
 The Colleges’ Professional Development activities along with our guidance and support with these assessment tasks are what sets us apart.

 Case reports are a major component of the internship.
-They are an educational and developmental process intended to help the provisional psychologist cultivate and refine clinical skills and demonstrate clinical competence under appropriate supervision.
+They are an educational and developmental process intended to help the provisional psychologist cultivate and refine clinical skills and demonstrate clinical knowledge and skills through their work with clients in the workplace.

-Four case reports (supervisor assessed) must be completed by the provisional psychologist during the internship, two must be focused on assessment of a client and two focused on intervention.
-One assessment and one intervention case report, must be assessed by the Board to ensure that they demonstrate competence.
-Our supervisors support and guide you through the preparation of these, we provide training on writing case reports and we provide a review process ensuring case reports are of a high standard and more likely to meet with Board approval when submitted.
+Four case reports (supervisor assessed) must be completed by the provisional psychologist during the internship, two must be focused on assessment of a client, and two must focus on intervention.
+One assessment and one intervention case report must be assessed by the Board to ensure that they demonstrate competence.
+Our supervisors support and guide you through the preparation of these, we provide training on writing case reports, and we provide a review process ensuring case reports are of a high standard and more likely to meet with Board approval when submitted.

 National Psychology Exam

-The provisional psychologist must pass the National Psychology Exam during the final year of the internship.
-At the College of Professional Psychology, we have a library of Board recommended exam readings and practice exams.
-Our interns have unlimited access to the library along with exam preparation guidance from our supervisors.
+The provisional psychologist must pass the National Psychology Exam during their sixth year of training.
+At the College of Professional Psychology, we have a library of Board recommended exam readings, e-learning exam preparation modules and NPE study groups guided by an experienced supervisor to support your success.